DavidGravy/Video-to-Camera-Synchronisation-Test/README.md

 The video features two strobe tests, first a black and white, second a cyan and magenta.
 These present sequentially in and on off fashoion.

-To validate synchronisation playback the clip.
+To validate synchronisation playback the recording.
 If you are seeing whole frames of black, white, cyan, and magenta your sync is good.
 If you are seeing any bleeding of colours or gradients your sync is bad.

 ### Good Strobe Frame Examples
 Below are two good examples of clean frames.
 There is artefacting from the lens and the moiré but we are just looking at the colour consistency.